Home / Affordable Housing Initiative

 Alternatively, the Model could be flipped around to increase demand rather than supply.

-• This approach would engage the participation of existing apartment owners and developers.
+- This approach would engage the participation of existing apartment owners and developers (who are typically opposed to any change that increases the supply of apartments).

 This is how that would work: